Password ManagerDeveloper Tools

 Sign Git commits using SSH

 Use the Bitwarden SSH agent to sign SSH Git commits.
-In order to sign SSH commits, there are a few perquisites:
+Before using the Bitwarden SSH agent to sign Git commits, your system requires:

-• Git version 2.34 or later.
-You may check your Git version with:
+• Git version 2.34 or newer.
+Check your Git version with:

 Bash